swaptacular/swpt_accounts/protocol.rst

    view, so that the coordinator can pair this message with the issued request to prepare a transfer.

-rejected_at : date-time
+ts : date-time
-   The moment at which the request to prepare a transfer was rejected.
+   The moment at which this message was sent (the message's timestamp).

 rejection_code : string
    The reason for the rejection of the transfer.
 MUST be between 0 and